 On August 29, 2022, Desert Gold released the results of the preliminary metallurgical testing.
 Samples from Mogoyafara South, returned good, best, fresh rock recoveries of 86% and 88%.
 Two samples from Gourbassi West North and one from Linnguekoto West returned poor bottle-roll leach recoveries ranging from 22% to 25%.
-Additional metallurgical tests comprising finer grinding and the addition of reagents are being carried out on all of the samples to determine if first pass metallurgical recoveries can be easily improved.
+Additional metallurgical tests comprising finer grinding and the addition of reagents were carried out, but, did not result in materially better gold recoveries..
+Future metallurgical work should evaluate biox gold recoveries, similar to that be used and considered at Endeavor's Sabodala plant and Allied Gold's Sadiola Mine.